TIBCOSoftware/bw-sample-for-salesforce/readme.md

 # TIBCO Cloud Integration Sample for Salesforce.com
 ## Synopsis
 This project is a sample of how to use the TIBCO ActiveMatrix BusinessWorks Plug-in for Salesforce within the context of TIBCO Cloud Integration to create an account.
+Note: Authentication values such as tokens and usernames/passwords are dummy values and will need to be updated for the sample to deploy properly.

 ## Process Diagram
 The process diagram in TIBCO Business Studio - Cloud Edition contains three activities: